Irrational Anthems

-Irrational Anthems is an album by British folk metal band, Skyclad, released in 1996; their sixth album in as many years.
+Irrational Anthems is the sixth studio album by British folk metal band Skyclad, released in 1996.
 It was their first album without founding member Keith Baxter on drums and longtime guitar player Dave Pugh.
 The group remained a quartet, with Steve Ramsey overdubbing all guitars, and with the hiring of Paul Smith as session drummer.

 The album marked the band's turn to a more folkier sound, moving away from the early years' thrash metal style.

 The album title appears as a reference in the closing track "Quantity Time":